Kobe Paras: Personal life

 Paras is the son of Filipino basketball player and actor Benjie Paras, a two-time PBA Most Valuable Player and the only player in PBA history to be named Rookie of the Year and MVP in the same season, and former actress Jackie Forster.
-He was named after NBA legend Kobe Bryant, who died in a helicopter accident in 2020.
+He was named after NBA legend Kobe Bryant.
 Paras older brother, Andre, is also a basketball player and actor.
 He also has two half-brothers from his father's second marriage, Riley and Sam, and two half-brothers and a half-sister from his mother's second marriage.

+Paras previously dated Erika Rae Portunak, daughter of actress Ina Raymundo.
+He is currently in a relationship with actress Kyline Alcantara.